Width bounds and Steinhaus property for unit groups of continuous rings

 \section{Approximation by matrix algebras}

 The purpose of this section is to prove two density results for non-discrete irreducible, continuous rings, namely Theorem~\ref{theorem:matricial.dense} and Corollary~\ref{corollary:simply.special.dense}, which may be viewed as refinements of work of von Neumann~\cite{VonNeumann37} and Halperin~\cite{Halperin62}.
+We continue to regard an irreducible, continuous ring $R$ as an algebra over its center $\ZZ(R)$, which is a field by Remark~\ref{remark:irreducible.center.field}.
 The following terminology, inspired by Definition~\ref{definition:matricial}, will be convenient.

 \begin{definition} Let $R$ be an irreducible, regular ring, and let $K \defeq \ZZ(R)$.
 An element $a\in R$ will be called \begin{enumerate}[label=---\,] \item \emph{special} if there exist $m\in\N_{>0}$, $n_{1},\ldots,n_{m}\in\N_{>0}$ and a unital $K$-algebra embedding $\phi\colon\prod\nolimits_{i=1}^m\M_{n_{i}}(K)\to R$ such that $a\in\phi(\prod\nolimits_{i=1}^{m} \SL_{n_{i}}(K))$, \item \emph{simply special} if there exist a positive integer $n\in\N_{>0}$ and a unital $K$-algebra embedding $\phi\colon \M_{n}(K)\to R$ such that $a\in \phi(\SL_{n}(K))$. \end{enumerate} \end{definition}